-Announcement: This article contains affiliate links that you can easily recognize.
-The classic links are in purple and the sponsored links are in pink.
+Announcement: this article contains affiliate links that you will easily recognise.
+The classic links are in purple and sponsored links are in pink.

 1. Exit Elementor or Visual Composer

-Not only is the Divi Builder usable in back or front (from the administration as well as from the visitor part) but in addition, It now embarks on pre-built page layouts, too.
-So if you Opt for the theme Divi, you will not need to add a page-builder!
+Not only can the Divi Builder be used in the back or in the front (from the administration part as well as from the visitor part), but it now also includes pre-constructed layoutsIt is also a good idea.
+So if you opt for the Divi themeyou won't need to add a page-builder!

 2. Adios Easy Google Font

-3. No need toAnimate it!
+3. No need to Animate It!

 4. Bye bye Header and Footer Script

-You could very well do without this kind of plugin if we create A child theme And that we edit the necessary files.
-But the Divi theme natively proposes a small "window" that allows this possibility.
-This is the "add line of code to < head=""> your blog" field in the Divi > theme Options > integration.
+You could very well do without this kind of plugin if you create a child theme and edit the necessary files.
+But the Divi theme natively offers a small "window" that allows this possibility.
+This is the "Add line of code to the < head > of your blog field in the Divi > Theme Options > Integration.

 5. Hastaluego Google Analytics by MonsterInsights

-Google Analytics by MonsterInsights is a plugin that allows for extensive analysis of the traffic of your WordPress blog thanks to the information present in your Google Analytics account, moreover, it allows to link them together.
+Google Analytics by MonsterInsights is a plugin that allows advanced analysis of your WordPress blog traffic using the information in your Google Analytics account, and it allows you to link them together.

 6. Ciao Contact Form 7!

 7. Goodbye WP Simple Adsense Insertion...

-8. Plugin become useless: To Top
+8. Plugin no longer needed: To Top

-Scroll to ID page allows you to add a "scroll" to a section of the page.
-This is especially necessary when you want to create a onepage site.
-If you use it and you realize A redesign with the theme Divi, you can disable this extension because Divi makes it easy to use this feature.
+Page Scroll to ID allows you to add a "scroll" to a section of the page.
+This is particularly necessary when you want to create a onepage site.
+If you use it and make a redesign with the Divi themeYou can disable this extension as Divi easily allows you to use this feature.